Raja Bhoja (राजा भोज), the Architect par Excellence

 - Early evening offers the best lighting for photography, since the temple entrance faces the West,

-- It is a temple in service so it is better to adhere to dress code as in any other temple of India.
+- It is a temple in service so it is better to adhere to dress code like in any other temple of India.

 - Keep some time to explore the grounds for the rock cut temple designs and masons markings.